bukalapak/neuro/README.md

 implementation 'com.mrhabibi:neuro:$latestVersion'
 ```

-This library is hosted in the [Bintray repository](https://bintray.com/mrhabibi/maven), so you have to ensure that the repository is included:
+This library is hosted in the [bintray repository](https://bintray.com/mrhabibi/maven), so you have to ensure that the repository is included:

 ```
 buildscript {